-Oh! "if the human mind can ever flatter itself with having been successful in discovering the truth, it is when many facts, and these facts of different kinds, unite in producing the same result."

-In truth, the island was altogether an Oriental-Asylum†, until, for a moment, broken in upon by the one at the head, and the other at the foot of the corpse.
+Oh! "if the human mind can ever flatter itself with having been successful in discovering the truth, it is when many facts, and these facts of different kinds unite in producing the same result."1 one at the head, and the other at the foot of the corpse.
 The bards and croteries had before prepared the funeral caoinan.
-The chief bard of the head chorus began by singing the first stanza in a low doleful tone, which was softly accompanied by the harp: at the conclusion, the foot semichorus began the lamentation, or ullaloo, from the final note of the preceding stanza, in which they were answered by the head semichorus; then both united in one general chorus.
-The chorus of the first stanza being ended, the chief bard of the foot semichorus began the second gol. or lamentation, in which they were answered by that of the head, and as before, both united in the full chorus.
+The chief bard of the head chorus began by singing the first stanza in a low doleful tone, which was softly accompanied by the harp : at the conclusion, the foot semichorus began the lamentation, or ullaloo, from the final note of the preceding stanza, in which they were answered by the head semichorus ; then both united in one general chorus.
+The chorus of the first stanza being ended, the chief bard of the foot semichorus began the second gol, or lamentation, in which they were answered by that of the head, and, as before, both united in the full chorus.
 Thus, alternately, were the song and the choruses performed during the night.
-The genealogy, rank, possessions, the virtues and vices of the dead were rehearsed, and a number of interrogations were addressed to the deceased: as, Why did he die?
+The genealogy, rank, possessions, the virtues and vices of the dead were rehearsed, and a number of interrogations were addressed to the deceased : as, Why did he die ?
 If married, whether his wife was faithful to him, his sons dutiful, or good hunters or warriors?
-If a woman, whether her daughters were fair or chaste?
-If a young man, whether he had been crossed in love? or if the blue-eved maids of Erin had treated him with scorn?"-Transactions of the Royal Irish Academy, vol. iv. note 9.
+If a woman, whether her daughters were fair or chaste ?
+If a young man, whether he had been crossed in love? or if the blue-eyed maids of Erin had treated him with scorn 1" (Transactions of the Royal Irish Academy, vol. iv. note 9).